ObiyaDev/obiya/packages/docs/README.md

 1. Join [the Motia community](https://discord.gg/m3XN23Kp) to ask questions, interact with the core Motia team and your fellow community members! ❤️
 2. Fork the Motia repository and clone your fork to your local machine. 🖥️
-3. Open the root directory and navigate to the docs directory using this command:
+3. Install all the packages in the root directory:

     ``` bash
-      cd packages/docs
+      pnpm i
     ```

-4. Install all the packages:
+4. Navigate to the docs directory using this command:

     ``` bash
-      pnpm i
+      cd packages/docs
     ```

 5. Run the local development server: